Parnail History, Family Crest & Coats of Arms

 Parnail Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Parnell, Parnel, Parnall and others.

 Early Notables of the Parnail family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Parnail Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Parnail Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Parnail family to Ireland